virtusize/virtusize_flutter_sdk/README.md

       product: _product,
       child: ElevatedButton(
         child: Text('Custom Button'),
-        // Implement the `OnPressed` callback with the `VirtusizePlugin.instance.openVirtusizeWebView` function if you have customized the button
+        // Implement the `onPressed` callback with the `VirtusizePlugin.instance.openVirtusizeWebView` function if you have customized the button
-        onPressed: VirtusizeSDK.instance.openVirtusizeWebView
+        onPressed: () => VirtusizeSDK.instance.openVirtusizeWebView(_product))
       )
   )
   ```